gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 ##### Commentary

-If two identical phrases exist in the same chapter, but one occurrence grammatically calls for use of the "who" inserted interrogative word, and the other occurrence grammatically calls for the use of the "what" inserted interrogative word, that difference in the grammatically dictated interrogative word does not change the fact that phrase from the material (that excludes the inserted interrogative word) occurs more than twice in the same chapter, necessitating a CVR question.
+If 2 identical phrases exist in the same chapter, but 1 occurrence grammatically calls for use of the "who" inserted interrogative word, and the other occurrence grammatically calls for the use of the "what" inserted interrogative word, that difference in the grammatically dictated interrogative word does not change the fact that phrase from the material (that excludes the inserted interrogative word) occurs more than twice in the same chapter, necessitating a CVR question.

 The above does not mean that if the quizzer needs to provide a reference question that is a CVR, and their choice of interrogative word changes the question type to MACVR, that the quizzer has given a valid CVR.
 In this case, the validity changes based on the interrogative word, because of how the required answer changes.

 ##### Chapter-Verse (CVR)

 - Must have a single answer
-- The question must contain a word or phrase that exists in more than one verse in the same chapter
+- The question must contain a word or phrase that exists in more than 1 verse in the same chapter
 - Context is the single verse

 The Question Text should be in the form: